Kcnarf/d3-voronoi-map/README.md

 <a name="simulation_stop" href="#simulation_stop">#</a> <i>simulation</i>.<b>stop</b>()

 Stops the simulation’s internal timer, if it is running, and returns the simulation.
 If the timer is already stopped, this method does nothing.
-This method is useful to display only a [static](#static) Vornoï map.
+This method is useful to display only a [static](#static) Voronoï map.
 In such a case, you have to stop the simulation, and run it manually till its end with [simulation.tick](#simulation_tick) (see also [TL;DR; static Voronoï map](#tldr_static)).

 <a name="simulation_tick" href="#simulation_tick">#</a> <i>simulation</i>.<b>tick</b>()